seahrh/concurrent-scala/README.md

 ## Code Examples

-Basic use case: sending email over an unreliable network.
+### You don't care about any returned value
 ```scala
 retry[Unit](maxRetry = 10){
   send(email)
 }
 ```
-The `retry` method is of type `Unit` because it does not return any value.
-You must set the maximum number of retries, given in the `maxRetry` argument.
+The `retry` method is of type `Unit` because the inner code block does not return any value.
+You *must* set the maximum number of retries, given in the `maxRetry` argument.